microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 1. List your pending access review instances.
 2. Complete the access review self-attestation process.

-Start a new browser session in **Incognito** mode, or via an anonymous browser, and log in as one of the two members of **Building security group**.
+Start a new browser session in **incognito** or **InPrivate browsing** mode, or via an anonymous browser, and log in as one of the two members of **Building security group**.
 By doing so, you will not interrupt your current session as a user in the global administrator role.
 Alternatively, you can interrupt your current session by logging out and logging in to the portal as one of the two group members.

+### List your pending access review instances

-To list your pending access review instances, run the following query:
+In the incognito browser session, run the following query to list your pending access review instances:

 #### Request